Fort Bragg, United States

 Wilder west coast

-If you want to experience nature at its most immense, then Cali’s coastal route delivers.
-But, we’re not talking about oft-travelled Big Sur or Napa winelands; instead, the vast remote stretches, mist-swathed redwoods and soaring bluffs north of ‘Frisco.
-In Mendocino County, the Inn at Newport Ranch sits on a 2,000-acre estate (formerly logging town Newport), encompassing expansive prairies, coastal ridgeways by a whale-migration route, an active cattle ranch, mystical forests and more.
-Its Arts and Crafts hideaways, most with view-blessed terraces, incorporate local woods in masterful fashion and dining makes the most of the inn’s fruitful gardens and local farms.
-But it’s the opportunities for wild encounters here that draw those seeking spiritual succour: forest bathing or sweat-lodge sessions, UTV tours with a resident historian, horseback rides from ridge to canopy, sea-cave explorations by kayak… Or simply listening to the meditations of the restless ocean as you watch the sun rise and set.
+In Cali’s coastal Mendocino County, The Inn at Newport Ranch sits on a 2,200-acre estate encompassing expansive prairies, a cattle ranch and mystical woods.
+Most of its Arts and Crafts hideaways tote view-blessed terraces, and dining makes the most of the lodge’s fruitful gardens and local farms.
+But its wild encounters draw those seeking spiritual succour: forest bathing, horseback rides, sea-cave kayaking… Or just listening to the meditative ocean as you watch the sun rise and set.

 Smith Extra